40Digits/gulp-eta/README.md

 ### 1. Install Gulp

-Eta can't do anything without Gulp, so start off a new project and install it.
+Eta can't do anything without Gulp, so start a new project and install it.
 From the command line, navigate to the directory where you would like to run your gulp tasks.

 ```bash
 npm install --save-dev gulp